Felicity Huffman: White is the color of remorse

 Last month in Alabama, Alvin Kennard, a black man, was released from prison after spending 36 years in prison for stealing $50 from a bakery.

-By contrast, Brock Turner, the white student-athlete from Stanford University who sexually assaulted an unconscious woman in 2015, was handed a sentence of six months' probation for his crime.
+By contrast, Brock Turner, the white student-athlete from Stanford University who sexually assaulted an unconscious woman in 2015, was handed a sentence of six months in jail for his crime.
 "Because [sic] Mr. Turner came before us today and said he was genuinely sorry for all the pain that he has caused to [Jane] and her family.
 And I think that is a genuine feeling of remorse," the judge in the case said at the time of sentencing.

 As American legal scholar M. Eve Hanan explains: